aj112358/CKD_ML_Classification/README.md

 ## Definitions of Dataset Attributes

 DMLS -> Dimensionless
+Eq -> An *equivalent* is the amount of a substance that will react with a certain number of hydrogen ions

 Attribute | Units | Meaning | Description | Relation to CKD
 ---- | ---- | ---- | ---- | ----